Early Lung Cancer Screening Program

 A: When screening healthy smokers or former smokers for lung cancer, only the lungs need to be viewed.
 As a result, the radiation administered during the scan can be lowered to about one-sixth of what is given during a conventional CT scan.

-Q: Does this new study mean that smokers do not need to stop smoking if they get screened regularly?
+Q: Does the study mean that smokers do not need to stop smoking if they get screened regularly?

 A: No. The best way to prevent lung cancer is to not smoke, and if you are currently smoking, the best thing to do is quit.